MohtashimButt/PCA-and-Autoencoder/README.md

-# PCA and Autoencoder implementation for image denoinsing, image reconstruction, and image segmentation
+# PCA and Autoencoder implementation for image denoising, image reconstruction, and image segmentation

 ## `NB1.ipynb`
 This notebook contains work done mostly on CIFAR-10 and MNIST dataset.

 ### Part-1
 This part is just a *CNN-based image classification* on CIFAR-10 dataset.
-The CNN architecutre contains the residual blocks with 47,650 of total parameters ran on 20 epochs and gave the accuracy of 74%.
+The CNN architecture contains the residual blocks with 47,650 of total parameters ran on 20 epochs and gave the accuracy of 74%.
 The CNN architecture is as follows:

 <center>![cnn_arch](https://github.com/MohtashimButt/PCA-and-Autoencoder/blob/master/Assets/architecture_CNN.png)</center>